Articles by topic

 Registration for internal events occurs behind a login screen.
 If your organisation uses Single Sign-On (SSO), access can be further secured through this system.

 Certain default configurations can be adjusted for internal events – for example, registration forms or privacy statements may not be required, as this information has already been provided during account creation.
 It is therefore recommended to create a dedicated workspace for internal events.
-For questions or support, contact support@oniva.events.
+For questions or support, contact the Oniva support team.

 Setting up internal events in Oniva is generally the same as for public events.
 The main difference is in configuring authorisation groups, which determine who can participate under which conditions and how access to the event website is managed.